Reet2103/Attendance-powerbi-report/README.md

 # Attendance-powerbi-report
-Steps to View the Attendance Report
+Steps to View the Attendance Report:

-I've created an engaging and interactive Power BI report named "Attendance Report".
-Here’s how you can navigate and use the report:

 Home Page Navigation:
 Open the Power BI report.